 1. Breville Espresso Machines

-Although there are mixed thoughts by reviewing customers for Breville, it is generally more positively reviewed.
-Customers can have the most contrasting opinions for the same machine model.
+Although there are mixed thoughts about reviewing customers for Breville, it is generally more positively reviewed.
+Customers can have the most contrasting opinions about the same machine model.
 While some users cannot praise Breville’s espresso shot enough, others seem frustrated with its features.

 These espresso machines are very simple to use.
 The most common complaints regarding their machines are about clogging and difficulty in cleaning the Breville Espresso Machine.
 But overall, customers appear happy with their experience.

 Delonghi is an extremely reliable and trusted brand among customers.
 They produce several models of espresso machines and leave customers extremely satisfied.

 The most appealing feature of this brand is its wide range of affordability that caters to almost all people.
 From affordable yet good to extremely pricy hi-tech models, they have espresso machines for all.
 All you have to do is choose the right one for you and learn how to use it!

 Gaggia is one extremely popular brand among users for its espresso machines.
 They produce a wide variety of espresso machines and are very positively reviewed.
 It seems that customers cannot sing enough praises of Gaggia.

 The most common praise for Gaggia comes from its products’ durability.
 Customer claim they did not need a replacement for as long as 30 years!
 Moreover, they also highly appreciate its ease of usability and flavor quality.